 suffered from the successive shocks of social transformations taking place during the crisis.

-This is especially true f or women professionals.
+This is especially true for women professionals.
 In addition, key dimensions of gender

 inequality which existed even before the recent economic crisis have also been prevalent.